vojtechkral/bard/doc/markdown.md

 If there is only one chorus in a song, no number is added and simply `"Ch."` is used (or whatever is set in `chorus_label`).
 Choruses may be referenced from verse text, see below.

+*bard* automatically maintains correct numerical order of numbered verses throughout each song, ie. you can use `1.` for all the numbered verses and they will still be numbered correctly in the output.

 Note: Nested list as well as blockqutes nested within lists or vice versa are not supported.

 ## Lyrics with chords